 I'm honored to be a part of this contest no matter the outcome, as I've had the chance to taste a few of Saucy Mama's delicious mustards and sauces as well as, work with a company that cares so deeply about creating such a fine product line.

 I hope that you enjoy this sweet and sour soup noodle bowl recipe!

 The Giveaway: Barhyte Specialty Foods is providing one (1) package featuring three Saucy Mama products (except olives) as an audience prize.

 The first person that can answer the following question correctly, will be our winner.
-You'll have to do a little research to find the answer and in the process find out more about our sponsor, Saucy Mama's and Barthyte Foods.
+You'll have to do a little research to find the answer and in the process find out more about our sponsors, Saucy Mama's and Barthyte Foods.

 Leave your answer in the comments section below.
 I'll contact the winner to discuss their choice of Saucy Mama products.
-Visit this LINK to view list of featured products.
+Visit this LINK to view the list of featured products.

 Here's a little Saucy Mama history to help you get started: Way back in the eighteenth century, Jacobus Barhyte, a Southern German immigrant and pioneer settler of Yaddo, – now known as Saratoga Springs, New York – created our original sauce...

 Question: What is the name of the first sauce Jacobus Barthyte created?